Support and Resources

 If your healthcare provider has already determined that a Gilead treatment is right for you, then the Gilead Advancing Access® program is committed to helping you afford your medication every step of the way.

 Whether you are insured, uninsured, or underinsured, Advancing Access is available to help you:

 - Lower your co-pay* and find other co-pay support, if eligible

-- Find and get financial support if you have government insurance
+- Identify potential sources of financial support if you have government insurance

-- Find and get financial support if you are uninsured
+- Identify potential sources of support if you are uninsured

 *See specific terms and conditions at: www.GileadAdvancingAccess.com